EJV20/GOT/README.txt

 	- Once you're done email it to me, Jeff, at "jvitunac@gmail.com" and I'll let the winner know after the season ends.
 I plan on waiting on couple days incase anyone isn't caught up.

-3. Disclaimer
-	- I am not liable for anything.
-	-